 Here are some other sample sentences with possible translations:

-- Lo peor de mi casa es el baño.
-"The worst part of my house is the bathroom."
-"The worst thing in my house is the bathroom."
+- Lo major es el baño.
+"The best part is the bathroom."
+"The best thing is the bathroom."

 - Lo nuevo es que estudia.
 "What's new is that he's studying."
 "The new thing is that he studies."